nnecklace/calc-malc/docs/reports/week-4.md

 Also started writing the testing and implemenation documents.
 Still work in progres.
 I need to do better performance testing and acutally make some graph for the performance testing results.

+The main part of the project is about done at this point.
+Need to fix some issues, like the about mentioned things.

 Next I will fix bugs and cleanup the code a little bit, also need to create a hashtable data structure.
 Need to create a simple UI for the project and do proper testing.
 I should somehow figure out how to generate 10^6 inputs document to feed to my program.
 Ah!
 Also need to remove that dumb manual size limit for my lists.
 And I also need to make my project accept floating point numbers, currently only integers are supported.

 Unfortunately, I don't think I will have enough time to implement functions for my project.
 I do have a vague idea how it could be done, but time is limited and need to focus on more important things, like testing and documentation, and UI development.